-There has been much discussion in recent years about whether the capital gains inclusion rate might be increased (see the capital gains tax rate talked about a lot but no change yet/), with these discussions intensifying whenever we approach a federal Budget.
+There has been much discussion in recent years about whether the capital gains inclusion rate might be increased, with these discussions intensifying whenever we approach a federal Budget.
 Currently, ½ of capital gains are subject to tax, with the other half being tax-free – this translates to a maximum effective tax rate of 26.77% on capital gains for individuals resident in Ontario (25.1% for corporations).
 If the capital gains inclusion rate were to increase to ¾, this would effectively increase the tax rate on capital gains to 40.15% for individuals and 37.63% for corporations – a 50% increase in the tax rate.

 Much of the discussion around the capital gains inclusion rate is generally focused on planning to trigger capital gains prior to any change in the inclusion rate and there are various ways that this can be accomplished, depending on the facts.
 The idea is that it may be better to pay tax now (at the current 26.77% rate), rather than at some point in the future at a higher rate (of potentially 40.15%).
 The timing of when this capital gain might otherwise have been realized is an important factor in this consideration.
 In other words, if the asset in question will not be sold for 15 years for example, one would actually be better off paying the higher rate of tax down the road (and having an extra 26.77% of the current value invested over that period).
 One situation where one would typically not want to trigger capital gains prematurely is where an “estate freeze” has been implemented.